 Professional Education to Aged Care (PEAC) is an e-learning program for a variety of different staff working in both residential or community settings, which aims to improve the detection and management of anxiety and depression in residential and community aged care settings.
 The online learning modules (up to seven) are delivered according to the role and setting of the registrant.

-Silver Rainbow, led by National LGBTI Health Alliance, funded by Department of Health
+Silver Rainbow, led by LGBTIQ+ Health Australia, funded by Department of Health and Aged Care.

 Silver Rainbow educates and informs service providers, policy makers, government, communities and LGBTI peoples on inclusive practice and how this can be delivered in the Australian ageing and aged care sector.
 The initiative includes two key projects: LGBTI Ageing and Aged Care Strategy and LGBTI Ageing and Aged Care Awareness Training.